-- Beneficiary selection: NAF will open the registration for the Takaful-1 in December 2022.
+Beneficiary selection: NAF will open the registration for the Takaful-1 (now is known as Unified Cash Transfer-UCT) in December 2022.
 The application process will be open to all current beneficiaries as well as those who did not register before.
 For those who have existing applications with NAF, they could just update the information.
-Registration could be done online or through physical registration centers (static and mobile) in rural areas. the Takaful targeting formula will be updated in January 2022, in line with recommendations from the Bank's Targeting Evaluation which will be completed in 2022.
+Registration could be done online or through physical registration centers (static and mobile) in rural areas. the Takaful (UCT) targeting formula will be updated in January 2022, in line with recommendations from the Bank's Targeting Evaluation which will be completed in 2022.
 The updated formula will be used to rank all households from the poorest to the least poor.
-NAF will run the enhanced formula then select households starting from the bottom until they reach 130,000 households. - The targeting formula of Takaful-1 will be further revised in January 2022 based on the outcomes of the targeting evaluation which will be concluded in December 2022.
-The revised formula will be applied to those enrolled in the program in 2022 as well as beneficiaries of the old caseload, to recertify them - The enhanced targeting formula of Takaful will also be used to evaluate the eligibility of the beneficiaries under the old cash transfer program.
-The old program of NAF currently includes 100,000 households that are selected using a categorical- based targeting approach (i.e. orphans, families of prisoners, elderly, etc).
-The Takaful formula on the other hand uses poverty-measurement indicators, with additional weights added to people that are poor but also have additional vulnerabilities (I.e. people living with disability and female headed households).
-After the targeting evaluation, the latter (Takaful targeting formula) will be further enhanced to reflect the recommendations of the targeting evaluation and will be used to re-evaluate the poverty status of the old program beneficiaries then migrate the eligibile households to the Takaful unified program.
+NAF will run the enhanced formula then select households starting from the bottom until they reach 130,000 households as of 2022.
+With the additional funds, the project increased the number of Takaful-1 (UCT) beneficiaries to about 170,000 households (by 2023), including about 50,000 households that migrated from the NAF monthly CT program into the UCT.
+In 2024, the Government of Jordan requested restructuring from the World Bank.
+The restructuring included introducing a new PBC (PBC1.5) to add 20,000 additional households bringing the total to 190,000 households.

-• Beneficiary Payment: like the parent project, payments are done digitally and support is provided to vulnerable households who need help in opening e-wallets, through NAF's call center and a contracted firm to provide guidance using virtual sessions.
+- The targeting formula of Takaful-1 was revised in January 2022 based on the outcomes of the targeting evaluation which will be concluded in December 2022.
+The revised formula was applied to those enrolled in the program in 2022 as well as beneficiaries of the old caseload, to recertify them. - The enhanced targeting formula of Takaful will also be used to evaluate the eligibility of the beneficiaries under the old cash transfer program.
+The old program of NAF currently includes less than 50,000 households that are selected using a categorical- based targeting approach (i.e. orphans, families of prisoners, elderly, etc.).
+The UCT formula on the other hand uses poverty-measurement indicators, with additional weights added to people that are poor but also have additional vulnerabilities (I.e. people living with disability and female headed households).
+By the end of Q3 2024, the existing targeting formula has undergone a comprehensive review to include previously excluded groups, such as small families, individuals with disabilities, the elderly, and other relevant cases.
+This effort was a collaboration between the Department of Statistics (DOS), the National Aid Fund (NAF), a poverty expert, and the World Bank.
+This formula will be used by 2025. - Beneficiary Payment: like the parent project, payments are done digitally and support is provided to vulnerable households who need help in opening e-wallets, through NAF's call center and a contracted firm to provide guidance using virtual sessions. - Financial Literacy: NAF aimed to deliver financial literacy sessions to households benefiting from the UCT, using the necessary tools in collaboration with all partners.
+To prioritize NAF's engagement on social media, a technical committee for NAF's communication and social media